Robin Sloan

 In the long run, Current TV’s success was its diaspora.
 I wasn’t the only person attracted, moth-like, to the incandescence of its participatory premise.
 Over time, those people fanned out across media and tech.
 Many were pulled into YouTube’s orbit; just as many founded companies of their own.
 Today, Current TV alumni are everywhere, and they are, very often, the most interesting people in the room.

 For my part, I’ll remain grateful forever to Joel Hyatt and Joanna Drake for an unlikely opportunity that opened into so many more.
-When I crossed the Bay Bridge that first time, bound for my lunch meeting, I didn’t know I was entering a city I would write whole novels about.
+When I crossed the Bay Bridge that first time, bound for my lunch meeting, I didn’t know I was entering a city I would write novels about.

 A word on Al Gore.

-He wasn’t around the Current TV office too often, but he was around when it mattered, and he was always curious and kind.
+He wasn’t around the Current TV office too often, but he was around when it counted, and he was always curious and kind.
 Graceful.
 He told a story about the kernel of the network’s concept, which was a story about human evolution, the way visual media hacks our brains, and the urgent need, therefore, to make visual media that is actually good.
-He told the story over and over.
+He told that story over and over.
 I could never get enough.

 The fork in the road is too far gone now, the cascading changes too many to imagine, but even so, the what-if scenario of a President Al Gore at the dawn of the 21st century produces powerful melancholy.
 I saw him up close, just briefly, many years ago, and allow me to confirm: here is a great mind, and a great American.